 Our site includes affiliate links to products we recommend.
 If you use one to make a purchase, we earn a small commission at no extra cost to you.
 Thanks for your support!

-Piran (Пиран) is a gorgeous Slovenian port town, and one of the nicest anywhere along the Adriatic coast.
-Located in the far southwestern corner of Slovenia (the only small stretch of coastline in the country) it boasts a beautiful, sheltered location right on the Gulf of Trieste on the Istrian peninsula.
-With its photogenic old town, classic medieval walls and a whole range of activities nearby, Piran is one of the best places to visit in Slovenia.
+Piran Slovenia is a gorgeous port town, and one of the nicest anywhere along the Adriatic coast.
+Located in the far southwestern corner of Slovenia on the only 47 kilometres of coastline in the country, it boasts a beautiful, sheltered location right on the Gulf of Trieste on the Istrian peninsula.
+With its photogenic old town, classic medieval walls and a whole range of activities nearby, Piran (Пиран) is one of the best places to visit in Slovenia.

 Is Piran Worth Visiting?

 Tucked away in a tiny section of the Adriatic between the larger coastlines of Italy and Croatia, Piran is easy to overlook on the Slovenian coast.
 Sometimes referred to as the “Slovenian Venice”, many people simply choose to visit the much more famous destination which sits just a few hours away.
 But we can say with certainty that it is a mistake to pass on pretty little Piran, and it should be part of any Balkan holiday itinerary.